 I’m in a few different online cooking groups, and there have already been dozens of requests for what to do with all the zucchini everyone has.
 These brownies, friends.
 These frosted zucchini brownies are exactly what you should make.

 And if you’re worried about them tasting too much like zucchini?
 Fret not.

-My five year old hates zucchini.
+My five-year-old hates zucchini.
 But these brownies?
 He asked for seconds.
-(Until I told him there was zucchini in them, which was met with a chorus of “ewww” and “yuck” – followed by “but can I still have another?”)
+(Until I told him there were zucchini in them, which was met with a chorus of “ewww” and “yuck” – followed by “but can I still have another?”)